sangsani/Project/README.md

 - If you touch Banana twice : Game End

 ### Items
-- Every time you reach 500 pts : You get Chur
+- Every time you reach 500 pts : You get Churu
-*Chur : Gain invincibility for 5 seconds*
+*Churu : Gain invincibility for 5 seconds*

 ***You can get only 1 item for each***
-***You can't get 2 Chur at 1 time***
+***You can't get 2 Churu at 1 time***

 ## 3. Project Introduction
 - The project name ”Find the cat snacks“ is an open source project created by characterizing Chung-Ang University‘s famous cat, Myeong-Sami(Tani).
-- In a similar form to the Google Dinosaur Game, a cat runs away from the chaser (butler) and ventures out in search of delicious snacks.
+- In a similar form to the Google Dinosaur Game, a cat runs away from the chaser(butler) and ventures out in search of delicious snacks.
 It increases fun and immersion by further developing Google dinosaur games.
 - We changed dinosaurs into cat characters so that students could feel more familiar and enjoyable, and added effectiveness obstacles such as bananas and dogs with certain coins deducted to plan for a higher quality and more difficult game.
 We have planned to experience meaningful games by adding cute stories, matching items (Ciao Churu: cat snacks, boosters, etc.) and sound effects.
 - By new recreating existing games, students will be able to relieve stress and love cats through games.
 We expect a lot of interest and participation.

+## 4. Project add-ons

+### Fix graphics
+- More graphics than ever

+### Character Diversity
+- Added character of chaser chasing cat

+### Diversity and Effectiveness of Obstacles
+- If you touch Cactus, Bird : Game End
+- If you touch Dog : Your score lose 50 pts
+- If you touch Banana twice : Game End

+### Add item
+- Every time you reach 500 pts : You get Churu
+*Churu : Gain invincibility for 5 seconds*

+### Background music and sound effects
+- Meow sound when touching an obstacle
+- Jump sound
+- Meow sound when acquiring Churu
+- Background music